Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 \begin{definition}[Extension Swap] Consider a semi-positive debt swap $\sigma$ of edges $e_1$ and $e_2$ with $p_{e_1}<p_{e_2}$.
 The swap is called \emph{extension swap} if (1) no additional edge gets saturated and (2) in $\F$ there is an \emph{active path} $P$, i.e., a path of active edges from $v_1$ to $v_2$, (3) $l_e - p_e > p_{e_2}-p_{e_1}$ for every $e \in P$, (4) in the clearing state $p_{e_1} = \sig{p}_{e_2}$ and $p_{e_2} = \sig{p}_{e_1}$. \end{definition}

 In an extension swap, creditors $v_1$ and $v_2$ swap two edges $e_1$ and $e_2$ with different payments, where w.l.o.g.\ we assume $p_{e_2}>p_{e_1}$.
-The swap does not create a cycle of active edges, it would result in a new saturated edge along this cycle.
-As a consequence, $v_1$ receives in $\sig{\F}$ additional incoming assets of $\delta_{v_1} = p_{e_2}-p_{e_1}>0$.
-Since there exists a path $P$ from $v_1$ to $v_2$ of active edges, each with residual liability of more than $\delta_{v_1}$, the additional assets get routed completely to $v_2$.
-The total assets of $v_2$ after the swap remain the same (see Figure~\ref{fig:extension-swap} for an example).
+The swap does not create a cycle of active edges, this would yield a new saturated edge along this cycle.
+Therefore, $v_1$ receives in $\sig{\F}$ additional incoming assets of $\delta_{v_1} = p_{e_2}-p_{e_1}>0$.
+Since there exists a path $P$ from $v_1$ to $v_2$ of active edges, each with residual liability of more than $\delta_{v_1}$, all additional assets get routed to $v_2$.
+The total assets of $v_2$ after the swap remain the same (see Fig.~\ref{fig:extension-swap} for an example).

 The next proposition proves an interesting and very useful characterization.

 \begin{restatable}{proposition}{propExtension} For a given financial network with edge-ranking rules, every semi-positive debt swap is either a saturating or an extension swap. \end{restatable}